• Home

 Welcome to Illinois Valley Fire District

-· No fireworks on or within 1/8 of a mile of forestlands.
+• No fireworks on or within 1/8 of a mile of ODF-protected land.

-Under IFPL I (one) – fire season requirements are in effect.
-In addition to the following:
+The start of fire season also means regulations on industrial activities.
+Under IFPL I (one), fire season requirements are in effect, in addition to the following:

 For more information about the Oregon Department of Forestry’s Fire Season regulations, please call or visit the Southwest Oregon District unit office nearest to you: